 History of the Program

-As a direct outcome of the program, members of this “sister circle” have volunteered to be a part of five specific working groups that will meet to address some of the issues raised during the session and explore the ways in which the University can respond to these issues implement positive change.
-And Still We Rise furthers the University’s commitment to enriching university and community engagement; promoting inclusive dialogue, experience, and appreciation; and ensuring a thriving campus community through collective learning, campus unity, and institutional strength.
+As a direct outcome of the program, members of these “sister circles” have volunteered to be a part of three specific working groups that met to address some of the issues raised during the sessions, and explore the ways in which the University can respond to these issues and implement positive change.
+Their recommendations on the following areas will be presented to members of the Office of the Provost:

 - Creating a Safe Place & Also a Safe Person;

 This program is part of an institutional initiative developed through the Office of Diversity Engagement and Community Outreach.
 And Still We Rise further advances our commitment to: enrich university and community engagement; promote inclusive dialogue, interpersonal experiences, and intercultural appreciation; and support a thriving campus community, culture and climate.